bubblxs/headeuw/README.md

 <h2 align=center>headeuw</h2>

-> giving a header to your boring files
+> giving a header to your boring files.

 > [!WARNING]
 > i wouldnt trust it btw